Did you spot the Hitchcock cameos in 2021 suspense movie The Woman in the Window?

 The female agoraphobic who must catch a serial killer in her own home has been done before.
 See Sigourney Weaver in Copycat.

 Mental illness and booze are common shackles for women on-screen.
-Both are used as a shorthand to cast doubt on the veracity of female stories, and to get them doubt themselves.
+Both are used as a shorthand to cast doubt on the veracity of female stories, and to make them doubt themselves.

 If this seems unfair, compare James Stewart’s male protagonist in Rear Window, who can at least get the cops to investigate when a woman goes missing.
 For Anna Fox, they only turn up to take the moral high ground and tell her she’s a lunatic.